 \subsection{Lower Bound on Regret}

-In this section, we present a lower bound on regret of $\Omega(Hd\sqrt{K})$ for time-homogeneous Exo-MDPs.
+In this section, we present a regret lower bound of $\Omega(Hr\sqrt{K})$ for time-homogeneous Exo-MDPs.
 The lower bound is on the expected regret, calculated over both the distribution $\PXi$ and the chosen policy.
 See~\Cref{app:non_homogeneous} for the extension to the time-inhomogeneous setting, where we establish a lower bound scaling as $\Omega(H^{3/2}r\sqrt{K})$.

-\begin{theorem} Consider an effective dimension $r \geq 2$ and number of episodes $K\geq \frac{1}{10}d^2$.
-Then for any Exo-MDP algorithm $\algo$, there exists a time-homogeneous Exo-MDP $\MDP$ such that the expected regret of $\algo$ over $K$ episodes on the Exo-MDP $\MDP$ is lower bounded as
+\begin{theorem} Consider an effective dimension $r \geq 2$ and number of episodes $K \geq \frac{2}{5}r^2$.
+Then for any learning algorithm, there exists a time-homogeneous Exo-MDP $\MDP$ with effective dimension $r$ such that its expected regret over $K$ episodes on the Exo-MDP $\MDP$ is lower bounded as